phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 		<f7-page name="search">

 ### Navigation Bar
 Each of the views you will work with in this guide has a navigation bar implemented with the Framework7 `<f7-navbar>` component though each will have slight modifications.
 The `<f7-navbar>` block in the base app has a `left` and `center` defined, which refer to what you see in the app for the hamburger menu icon on the left and the Search title in the center.
-You will make some slight modifications to the navbar
+You will make some slight modifications to the navbar.

 <img class="mobile-image" src="/images/stockpile/navbar1.png" alt="Stockpile Navbar"/>